646e62/case-brief/README.md

 ## What is FIRAC?

 FIRAC is an initialism that stands for **F**acts, **I**ssues, **R**ules, **A**nalysis/Application, and **C**onclusion.
 It is one of several common ways to break reported decisions into conceptual components, and in my experience, the most effective.
 I summarize these different conceptual components below.
-For a more detailed explanation of these components, see [FIRAC: An ELEMENTary Approach](http://www.daveguenther.com/firac/firacintro.html).
+For a more detailed explanation of these components, see [FIRAC: An ELEMENTary Approach § 1.1 - An overview of the FIRAC approach](http://www.daveguenther.com/firac/firacintro.html).

 ### Facts